Revenge Tour: Background

 It was the first tour with drummer Eric Singer, replacing Eric Carr who died of cancer on November 24, 1991.
 Singer had previously performed with Paul Stanley's solo tour and was seen as a 'natural choice' according to Gene Simmons.

 Kiss began the tour with a leg of club shows in North America.
 During the European leg of the tour in the United Kingdom, the stage set from the Hot in the Shade Tour was used.
 During the show at Cardiff National Ice Rink on May 20, 1992, a pyro cue for "Heaven's on Fire" caused £30,000 worth of damage to the ceiling.

 For the North American arena tour, the stage featured a giant 41-foot high replica of the Statue of Liberty in front of a large Kiss logo wall.
 Halfway through the show during "War Machine", the statue's face crumbled to reveal its skull.
 Afterward, its right arm and torch crumbled down before its skeleton hand gave the finger, which some audiences took personally.
 The shows would also include strippers during the song "Take It Off".
 The stage was hauled by six to ten semi haulers while the replica of the Statue of Liberty had to fit into three trucks.

 Due to poor ticket sales, the tour had to be shortened.
 There was a show set to take place in Spokane on December 13, but had been canceled due to weather affecting the band's travel between shows.
 The shows in Cleveland, Detroit and Indianapolis were recorded by Eddie Kramer for the Alive III live album.

 In the tour program for the band's final tour, Simmons reflected on the tour:

-Setlists
+Set lists

-These are example setlists performed from one show on the tour, but may not represent the majority of the shows performed.
+These are example set lists performed from one show on the tour, but may not represent the majority of the shows performed.